from a handpicked tutor in LIVE 1-to-1 classes

 Types of 3D Shapes

 A sphere is round in shape.
-It is a 3D shape that has all the points on its surface to be equidistant from its center.
-Our planet Earth resembles a sphere, but it is not so.
+It is a 3D geometric shape that has all the points on its surface that are equidistant from its center.
+Our planet Earth resembles a sphere, but it is not a sphere.
 The shape of our planet is a spheroid.
 A spheroid resembles a sphere but the radius of a spheroid from the center to the surface is not the same at all points.
 Some important characteristics of a sphere are as follows.

 - It is shaped like a ball and is perfectly symmetrical.